shirgans/wc-quick-order-access/README.md

 ## Requirements

- - WordPress 4.0 or higher
+ - WordPress 5.6 or higher
- - WooCommerce 2.2 or higher (if you are using subscriptions)
+ - WooCommerce 5.0 or higher

 ## Support